psychemedia/eurydice-resources/resources/brading_haven_reclamation.md

 Testimonial.

-Dear Sirs, — I herewith hand you cheque for account, for which your receipt wiU oblige.
+Dear Sirs, — I herewith hand you cheque for account, for which your receipt will oblige.
 I am very pleased to take this opportunity to state that I was very much pleased with the personal attention you gave to the removal of my furniture, pictures and wine, and with the very admirable manner in which the removal was effected. —Yours faithfully, H. S. Freeman.
 St. Helen's House, St. Helen's, I.W., Aug.
 21, 1880.— Messrs.
 Gawn and Riddick, Ryde.

 ---